impactorbitco/handbook-main/content/ims/policies/HR/Smoke Free Policy.md

 Parent item: Health, Safety, and Wellbeing Policy (Health,%20Safety,%20and%20Wellbeing%20Policy%201c0d6625c6798137a51fc57a6c4ef9d9.md)
 Status: Not started
 Version Number: 1.1

-# Smoke Free Policy
+---

-Green Orbit Digital is committed to providing a safe and healthy work environment for all employees, contractors, visitors, and stakeholders.
+Impact Orbit Creative Group is committed to providing a safe and healthy work environment for all employees, contractors, visitors, and stakeholders.
 This policy establishes our commitment to maintaining a smoke-free workplace.

 ## Purpose and Scope